Isha3007/File-Transfer-p2p/README.md

 # File-Transfer-p2p

-A simple and secure peer-to-peer file sharing app built with Node.js, Express, MongoDB, and Multer.
+A simple and secure file sharing app built with Node.js, Express, MongoDB, and Multer.
 This app allows users to upload files and optionally protect them with a password before sharing a download link.

 ## 🚀 Features